BALOGHBence/latexdocs/README.md

 > **Warning**
 > This package is under active development and in an **alpha stage**.
 Come back later, or star the repo to make sure you don’t miss the first stable release!

+latexdocs is a Python library with the goal of making the generation of LaTeX documents as easy as possible.
+It builds on [PyLaTeX](https://github.com/JelteF/PyLaTeX), but offers a different approach to structure your document or to write custom extensions.

 ## **Documentation**

 Click [here](https://latexdocs.readthedocs.io/en/latest/) to read the documentation.